 Dr. Yosef Ben-Jochannan

-Ben-Jochannan is the author of 49 books, primarily on ancient Nile Valley civilizations and their impact on Western cultures.
-One of Dr. Ben’s most thought-provoking works, “African Origins of the Major ‘Western Religions'” (1970), highlights how the roots of Judaism, Christianity and Islam originated in black Africa.
-He also argues that the original Jews were from Ethiopia and were black Africans, while the European Jews later adopted the Jewish faith and its customs.
+Ben-Jochannan was the author of 49 books, primarily on ancient Nile Valley civilizations and their impact on Western cultures.
+One of Dr. Ben’s most thought-provoking works, “African Origins of the Major ‘Western Religions'” (1970), highlights how the roots of Judaism, Christianity and Islam originated in Black Africa.
+He also argues that the original Jews were from Ethiopia and were Black Africans, while the European Jews later adopted the Jewish faith and its customs.